Ayumikagi/multitool/README.md

   - Convert length (any metric unit) to other metric units, and imperial units
   - Convert temperature to a different scale from Celsius, Fahrenheit or Kelvin

+## Minigames
+  - Play guess the number, three lives per attempt

 ## Changelog

+### 1.2.0
+  - New function: Minigame<s>s</s>: Guess the number
+  - All choice inputs are no longer case sensitive

 ### 1.1.0
   - New function: Conversion: Convert weight, length or temperature